 On occasion, we and our partners will guarantee certain obligations on behalf of our joint ventures.
-As of December 31, 2015, we had no such guarantees in place.
-As of December 31, 2015, we had standby letters of credit totaling \$2.9 million, \$1.8 million of which is scheduled to expire in October 2016.
+As of December 31, 2016, we had no such guarantees in place.
+As of December 31, 2016, we had standby letters of credit totaling \$1.2 million.